 Buttercup (Maxima) America

-Relatively dry flesh variety.
 This pumpkin has a rich, sweet, nutty delicious, dense flesh that is a perfect size for an average household.
-Faster maturing and more compact growing than most pumpkins, it can be harvested in 17 weeks, and produces around 7.5 kg per plant.
+It has a relatively dry flesh which lends itself to steaming and baking.

 Butternut (Moschata) Heirloom America

 Sometimes known in Australia and New Zealand as butternut pumpkin this is actually a type of winter squash (which means it is harvested and eaten in the mature fruit stage when the seeds within have matured fully and the skin has hardened into a tough rind).
 It has a sweet, nutty taste, tan-yellow skin and orange fleshy pulp with a compartment of seeds in the bottom.
 When ripe, the flesh turns increasingly deep orange, and becomes sweeter and richer.